 As I sat there imagining driving across the country, I looked down at the storage lot, where every model and color of Ford’s 1971 lineup was well represented.
 I’d driven them all, so which one would it be?
 It certainly wasn’t going to be a Galaxie or LTD. Or a Torino.
 Needless to say, the Maverick also didn’t make the first cut.

 Then my eyes fell on the fire-engine red Mach 1 with the 351 HO glistening down there in the morning sun.
-I knew it well, having driven it back from the body shop just the week before, a drive I extended considerably via winding back roads.
+I knew it well, having driven it back from the body shop that just the week before, a drive I extended considerably via winding back roads.
 It was a beast, and it even had the four-speed, too.
-As I had wrestled with it through the tight esses and barreled down the straights, its exhausts bellowing, I imagined myself riding off into the sunset, forever.
+As I had wrestled with it through the tight esses and barreled down the straights, its exhausts bellowing, I had imagined myself riding off into the sunset, forever.

 Needless to say, it was very tempting.
 Like so many car-crazy kids, I had dreams of becoming a famous automotive writer at Car and Driver.
 Wouldn’t this be a brilliant way to start out, creating the fodder for my first story to send to them?
-“Gone In 30 Seconds”, or…?
-They’d hire me on the spot, right?
+“Gone In 30 Seconds”.

 Well, I actually did harbor that dream rather intensely, but it seemed utterly unattainable then; what did I really know about cars?
 Or life?
 Or what to write about them?
 Or how to take the first step towards actually attaining such a dream?
 School?
 I already knew more about cars than any college prof, or at least I thought so.